 A high humidity absorption capacity ensures that a stable climate will be maintained inside the humidor.
 This also prevents mould.

 One attribute of Red Cedar that should be noted is that, particularly when storing cigars for long periods of time, a strong woody flavour can be impacted onto the cigars.

 The team here at Havana House suggest that you seek to purchase a humidor that is lined with Spanish Cedar.
 The thickness of the lining you use is essential.
 Basically, the thicker, the better.
 A lining less than 2mm in depth will not take advantage of the beneficial characteristics that the wood provides.

 Veneer or Solid Wood?

 MDF consists of a veneer of some type of hardwood.
-The other is solid wood, where the entire humidor will be crafted (often by hand) from a solid hardwood such as Sycamore.
+Solid wood humidors will see the entire humidor crafted (often by hand) from a solid hardwood, such as Sycamore.

 Contrary to popular belief, solid wood humidors are not necessarily superior to veneer humidors.
 While solid wood humidors are thought of as heirloom-worthy and will, without doubt, come across as more physically imposing, they are far outweighed by the substantially more complicated construction of veneer humidors.

 Veneer humidors are made to withstand changes in humidity.
 It all comes down to the strain of timber used to craft the humidor.
 Since the humidity inside of the humidor is going to be much higher than the external humidity, the internal wood tends to expand and crack parts of the structure.
 Timber gathered from trees that are suited to a humid, tropical environment are often immune to this.

 It is also an advantage for humidor wood to be hard and resistant to dents, to extend the cigar box’s shelf life.

-Other characteristics of a good humidor
+Other Characteristics of a Good Humidor:

 - Hinges – Should be durable and ensure low-friction functioning for many years to come.